harshvardhaniimi/personal-website/content/talks/2018-02-14-using-latex-for-resume-and-assignments/index.md

 ---
 title: Using LaTeX for Resume and Assignments
 subtitle: Hands-on workshop on using LaTeX for Resumes
+summary: Hands-on workshop on using LaTeX for Resumes
 author: Harshvardhan
 date: '2018-02-14'
 slug: using-latex-for-resume-and-assignments